bobholt/coding-standards/src/documents/pages/workflow.html.md

 Continuous integration is the process by which automated testing is done each time the project source is modified, giving immediate feedback about whether the code builds, and where any errors might be located.

-<h4>Travis CI</h4>
+#### Travis CI ####

-Travis CI is a continuous integration server for open-source projects.
+[Travis CI](https://travis-ci.org/) is a continuous integration server for open-source projects.
 If your project has a public GitHub repository, you can easily integrate Travis CI.

 ### Other Testing ###

 The tools here are less about automated testing, and more about smoke tests and testing within development.

-<h4>Adobe Edge Inspect</h4>
+#### Adobe Edge Inspect ####

-Adobe Edge Inspect runs a server from your development machine that a number of mobile devices can connect to.
+[Adobe Edge Inspect](http://html.adobe.com/edge/inspect/) runs a server from your development machine that a number of mobile devices can connect to.
 The devices stay in sync with the page currently rendered by the development machine's browser.
 The development machine can then use its own dev tools to remotely inspect any of these devices, debug, and take screenshots.

 ## Optional ##